-Watch the video below that shows a GenRight customer who's GenRight rear fenders have got caught on a ledge.
+Watch the video below that shows a GenRight customer whose GenRight rear fenders have become caught on a ledge.
 When the customer tries to force past and pushes against the rocks with their rear fender, something interesting happens:

 Rather than have the rear fender torn off, the GenRight rear fender acts as a ramp for the whole Jeep and protects the body around it

 .
-This directs the force from the winch and motor to scrape up the side of the rock and get out of the whole.
+This directs the force from the winch and motor to scrape up the side of the rock and get out of the hole.

 A fender of lesser quality or stock would have been torn off.